Updated: Feb 7

-When I decided to specialise in Life Transition Counselling, I would have never considered a transition like the one we are experiencing now.
+When I decided to specialise in Life Transition Counselling, I would have never considered a transition like the one the world is experiencing.
 COVID-19 has meant change for all of us.

-It’s affected the way we view our health.
-It’s changed the economy, our habits, our freedom to gather and travel, and our sense of security.
+It has affected the way we perceive our health.
+It has changed the economy, habits, freedom to gather and travel, and our sense of security.

 It has created a profound sense of uncertainty for everyone.

 As a consequence, COVID19 makes us realise rigidly, that nothing is definite.
 No matter where we are in our lives, we know it will change in some way or another.
 For the most, this is an uncomfortable prospect.
 How we cope with change depends on our flexibility to adapt.
 Being flexible doesn’t mean you need to have it all figured out.

 It’s more about being open and willing to see things differently.

 “Life is a series of natural and spontaneous changes.
 Don't resist them; that only creates sorrow.
 Let reality be reality.
 Let things flow naturally forward in whatever way they like.”

 Transition and emotions